glhkang/prfctPX/README.md

 ---

 A `GET` request is made after the first render and after every update thanks to the `useEffect()` hook that is unique to React Hooks.
-The Effect Hook then performs these side effects: fetches likes data, manually changes the DOM, and alerts user of errors.
+The Effect Hook then performs these actions: fetches likes data, manually changes the DOM, and alerts user of errors.
 From the returned `responseData`, the `photoLikes` count for each photo can be set.
 If the current user liked a photo, then the `likeIcon` will be set to `HeartTwoTone` but if not, then it will be set to `HeartOutlined`.
 Otherwise, if there is an issue, an alert will notify the user that the likes could not be retrieved.

 ```javascript
 useEffect(() => {